janis-me/.nixconfig/README.md

 - the primary graphics cards is not an NVIDIA one, or when wanting to use offload gpu config with PRIME
 - The system is not `x86_64-linux` (see flake.nix)

+## Tools not installed via nix:

+- docker
+- node / python
+- nvm (use the default install script)

 ## setup

 First, clone this folder to `~/.nixconfig`.